JosePineiro/LittleZip/README.md

 ```C#
 LittleZip zip = LittleZip(stream, "Zip comment");
 ```
+## Important note
+Compression levels above 12, use ZOPLI library.
+It is very slow.

+## Purpose
 LittleZip can:
 - Compress several files in a very little zip
 - Compress in very little time